c9s/umobi/README.md

 ## Features

-- fast
+- Fast: fast DOM manipulation, initialization.
+- Small: core is pretty small. you can build a customzied version with extra extensions.
+- Extensible: write your features in extensions.
-- small
+- jQueryMobile template compatible.
-- extra feature with extensions

 ## Band width limitation